A Practical Guide To The Best Digital Nomad Insurance (2026)

 Heymondo (Long Stay)Optional add-onOptional add-on❌ No❌ No❌ No✅ YesApp-based

-Now Health International (WorldCare)❌ No❌ No✅ Yes✅ Yes❌ No (Vision optional add-on)✅ YesOnline & phone
+Now Health International (WorldCare)❌ No❌ No✅ Yes (certain plans)✅ Yes (certain plans)✅ Yes (certain plans)✅ YesOnline & phone

 PassportCard (Compact)❌ No❌ NoYes (Pre-approval required)❌ NoDental: ❌ No